One of the most important tools for any respectable trader or evolved investor who wants to trade forex is definitely a forex demo account.

 As soon as you sign up, a practice account in your name is activated automatically.

 Let’s see the steps you will need to sign up and log in to your eToro Practice Account.
-Once your demo account with eToro will be ready, it will be a good idea to read our eToro reviews with the actual platform under you nose.
+Once your demo account with eToro will be ready, it will be a good idea to read our eToro reviews with the actual platform under you nose, to make it clear once and for all if eToro is legit or not.

 eToro Demo Account Tutorial